Amalan-ConStat/PresidentialElection/ExtractedData/ExtractedData.md

 producing one data-frame will be more useful.

-In order to create this one data-frame we have to ensure that in all years the districts and electorates are not mispelled.
+In order to create this one data-frame we have to ensure that in all years the districts and electorates are not misspelled.
 Further ensure vote counts such as Rejected, Polled, Valid and Registered are labelled throughout these respective seven years under similar names.
 This naming variables should also be used for “Postal votes” and “Final District